PLEASE READ THE FOLLOWING BEFORE USING ANY BEN BUCKLER BOARDS PRODUCTS

 - Do not ride the board if you are fatigued, unwell or under the influence of drugs or alcohol.

 - Do not ride the board in adverse weather conditions.
 The board may slide from under your feet causing injury to yourself and/or others.
+Always ensure you are aware of the weather conditions to avoid the risk of being caught in the wrong conditions for your product (including waves, wind and rain).

 - Always maintain your board in good working order as this is your responsibility.
 Regularly check and tighten all screws/nuts throughout the skateboard.
 Always clean your bearings for safe performance and the best roll and quietest/smoothest ride (including the bearing in the drive gear).
 Bearings get dirty and affect ride quality and may reduce battery performance, causing possible bearing failure which may injure yourself and/or others.
+Our products require care and attention - please maintain your product with ongoing services and ensure that all parts are working as intended before each use.

 Riding around pedestrians